chevere/docs/library/parameter.md

 ## File Parameter

-Use function `filep` to create a parameter of type `FileParameterInterface`.
+Use function `filep` to create a parameter implementing `FileParameterInterface`.

 ```php
 use function Chevere\Parameter\filep;